sindresorhus/caprine/readme.md

 ### Publish

-Use [`np`](https://github.com/sindresorhus/np) and for example run:

 ```
-$ np minor --no-publish
+$ npm run release
 ```

-Then edit the automatically created GitHub Releases draft, remove the `.pkg` file, and publish.
+Then edit the automatically created GitHub Releases draft and publish.

 ## Maintainers